DWRT-AM: History

 The first AM station owned by Trans-Radio Broadcasting Corporation was 980 kHz, which was acquired from Transit Broadcasting Corporation in 1971.
 Under Trans-Radio, the station became known as DZTR - Radyo Pilipino.
 DZTR was a music AM station and features celebrities such as Vilma Santos, Tirso Cruz III, German Moreno and others.
-On September 5, 1976, the station signed off to pave way for the launch of 99.5 RT the following day.
+On September 5, 1976, the station signed off to pave way for the launch of DWRT-FM the following day.

-DWRT-AM 990
+DWWJ 980/990/DWRT-AM 990

+In 1977, it was revived as DWWJ 980 featuring Oldies/full service.
+A year later, it changed to 990 kHz due to NARBA to GE75 conversion.

-Trans-Radio returned to AM radio in 1985 and launched DWRT-AM (990 kHz) as 99 Rock, playing AOR.
+It return to its old callsign DWRT-AM in 1985 and launched as 99 Rock, playing AOR.
 A few years later, it shifted from rock to gospel.
 In 1994, it changed its format again to news & talk as DWRT 990.
 Its studios were moved to Caloocan.
 It aired music, public service & religious programing until it ceased broadcast in 2002.
 These were the years when Super Radyo DYSS 999 Cebu aired in Metro Manila via weak signal.

 Rock 990

-In March 2006, the station returned on air as Rock 990, adopting the Classic Rock format.
-At that time, the studios were moved to Makati.
+In March 2006, the station returned on-air as Rock 990, adopting the Classic Rock format.
+At that time, the studios were relocated to Makati.
 Its music formula started off as an experimental program on its Cebu's sister radio station Y101 as an inspiration by Martha Tuason, and eventually led into the decision to re-open this station.
 The station utilized a computer backed programming which allowed it to be live streamed over the Internet.

 Rock 990 went off air in the first week of November 2006 due to transmitter facilities.

 DWRT Nueve Noventa

-In December 2008, the station went back on air as Nueve Noventa (Nine-Ninety), after a series of test broadcasts beginning October.
+In December 2008, the station went back on air as Nueve Noventa (Spanish for "nine-ninety"), after a series of test broadcasts beginning October.
 It broadcast from 9:30 am – 5:00 pm, playing oldies, Original Pilipino Music (OPM) and love songs, accompanied by a pre-recorded stinger saying, "Ito ang Trans-Radio Broadcasting Corporation ...
 Nueve Noventa!"
 (This is Trans-Radio Broadcasting Corporation...
 Nine-Ninety!).
 During Christmas 2008, it aired information plugs about Christmas traditions in the Philippines, followed by Christmas songs whether local or foreign.
 By April 2009, it ceased broadcast temporarily and resumed briefly in July 2009 before going off-air again.